cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-infrastructure.md

 Make sure you have setup a domain to be used by this tool before continuing.
 [Read the docs](configuring-domains.md#configuring-a-domain-for-the-kubernetes-cluster) to find out how.
 {% endhint %}

-The first step of setting up a CXCloud project, is generating the infrastructure required for running services.

 Make sure you have [installed all the requirements](../getting-started/prepare-your-environment.md) on your computer and have exported the proper AWS profile:

 ```bash
 $ export AWS_PROFILE=my-cxcloud-dev
 ```

+## Infra generation
+The first step of setting up a CXCloud project, is generating the infrastructure required for running services.
 Create a Github repository named `infra` in your organization.
 Then clone it to your project folder and start infra generation by running the following commands:

 ```bash
 $ git clone git@github.com:myorganization/infra.git